-Here the use of forms, documents and reports was used from various sources including written literature and online materialsaneeded information.
-This was doneas paying attention to the failures of the traditional system in effectively accomplishing the tasks.
+Here the use of forms, documents and reports from various sources including written literature and online materials gave clear needed information.
+This was done after paying attention to the failures of the traditional system in effectively accomplishing the tasks.

 CHAPTER 4: SYSTEMs ANALYSIS